pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. Using `GV3` identify authorized logging software
+1. Using `GV3`, identify authorized logging software.

-2. For each asset in `GV19`, use the output from Operation 1
+2. For each asset in `GV19`, use the output from Operation 1:

     1. Identify and enumerate assets with logging software installed (M2)
     2. Identify and enumerate assets that do not have logging software installed (M3)

-3. For logging software installed, check configuration using `GV3`
+3. For logging software installed, check configuration using `GV3`:

     1. Identify and enumerate software that is properly configured (M4)
     2. Identify and enumerate software that is improperly configured (M5)

 ### Measures